patriciomase-ds/docker-final/README.md

 1 - First you must to clone this repo.

-2 - To create the image you need go to root project directory (cd <cloned docker-php-poc path>) and run:
+2 - To create the image you need go to root project directory (cd  /cloned_docker-php-poc_path/ ) and run:
 ```sh
   docker build -t php-poc:1.0 .
 ```